sateesi/insta/README.md

 - The backend uses `express-validator` for request validation and `jsonwebtoken` for auth.
 - TypeORM is configured in development mode with `synchronize: true` for simplicity.
 For production, use migrations under `backend/src/migrations/`.
 - MinIO buckets are created at startup and set to public-read.
-Adjust `MINIO_PUBLIC_URL` in `.env` if you change ports/hostnames, and extend `backend/src/services/storageService.ts` for presigned URLs, CDN integration, or signed download URLs.
+Adjust `MINIO_PUBLIC_URL` in `.env` (default `http://localhost:9100`) if you change ports/hostnames, and extend `backend/src/services/storageService.ts` for presigned URLs, CDN integration, or signed download URLs.
 - Worker logs are available via `docker compose logs -f worker`.

 ### Testing